ibrahimmashaly/geth-poa-tutorial/README.md

 _Note: This tutorial was created using `geth 1.8.14`_

 Please fork this repo and download it to your local machine.
 Use the terminal to `cd` into the directory `geth-poa-tutorial`.

-If you would like to create a new series of accounts, you'll need to install the `expect` package , [Homebrew (Mac) installation instructions are here](http://brewformulas.org/Expect)

 [Back to Top](#table-of-contents)